 In the Pulse Secure Desktop client 5.2R5 release, Always-On VPN was introduced.
-This option is designed to ensure all network traffic is sent through the VPN tunnel.
+This option is designed to ensure all network traffic is sent through the VPN tunnel during the authentication phase.
 For more information about the Always-On VPN feature, please refer to KB40375 - Always-On VPN Feature

-In the Pulse Secure Desktop client 5.3R1 and Pulse Connect Secure 8.3R1 release, VPN Only Access feature was introduced as a separate feature to improve and provide additional flexibility.
-With the VPN Only Access feature enabled:
+In the Pulse Secure Desktop client 5.3R1 and Pulse Connect Secure 8.3R1 release, VPN Only Access feature was introduced as a separate feature to improve and provide additional flexibility compared to Always-On VPN feature.
+Here are the key differences that VPN Only Access provides:

 VPN only access does not prevent end users with admin privileges from stopping the Pulse Secure Service or the Base Filtering Engine (BFE) which are required to establish a VPN connection.
 If there is a need to prevent administrators or end users from stopping these services, endpoint should be joined to the domain to enforce the following recommendations / restrictions:

 - Disable Add/Remove Programs for all VPN users (Under User Configuration\Administrative Templates\Control Panel\Add/Remove Programs)

 - Restrict write permissions for end users to C:/ProgramData/Pulse Secure directory

 - The startup type for "Pulse Secure Service" should be set to "Automatic", and permission to start and stop the service should be removed from "Administrators".